javl/InstaxBLE/readme.md

 #### 3. Gracefully disconnect on Exceptions

-It's recommended to wrap your code inside a `try / except / finally` loop so you can catch any errors (or `KeyboardInterrupt`s) and disconnect from the printer gracefully before dropping out of your code.
+It's recommended to wrap your code inside a `try / except / finally` loop so you can catch any errors (or `KeyboardInterrupt`) and disconnect from the printer gracefully before dropping out of your code.
 Otherwise you might have to manually restart your printer for it to connect again.
+An orange light on the printer often means something went wrong: just turn if off and on again to reset.

         try:
             instax = InstaxBle()